< Statistics are clear – senior citizens face a higher risk as pedestrians than other age groups.

 A growing senior population brings new opportunities and challenges.

 As we age, the majority of us share a common goal: to live independently and safely in our own homes and engaged in our communities for as long as possible.
-But without an effort to determine and change the root causes of the number of older citizens injured in Dallas Pedestrian Accidents, there will likely be even more serious injuries and deaths as the number and percentage of senior citizens increases.
+But without an effort to determine and change the root causes of the number of older citizens injured in San Antonio Pedestrian Accidents, there will likely be even more serious injuries and deaths as the number and percentage of senior citizens increases.

 Physical limitations may play a role in the this skewed statistic.
 Senior citizens should by all means keep up physical activity such as walking as the health and emotional benefits outweigh the risks of an auto vs pedestrian accident.
 Some elderly Americans have limited vision and hearing and thus may be less alert to the traffic around them.
 Limitations in peripheral vision may prevent elderly ones from seeing oncoming traffic.
 Additionally, overall vision changes due to the aging process may make it difficult to judge traffic distance and speed.
 Pre-existing spinal and neck issues can cause some senior citizens to become permanently stooped over or without the ability to turn or lift their neck/head to properly see traffic conditions around them.
 Additionally, some seniors may have smaller physical frames making them less visible to motorists.